Tastes of Lizzy T participates in affiliate advertising programs. We may earn a commission when you make a purchase through links on our site.

 Is General Tso’s Chicken gluten free?

 Place the fried chicken wire rack with paper towels underneath to catch oil drips.
 This will help the chicken keep its crispy coating.
-Next, you will make your General Tso chicken sauce, add your chicken and sauce to a clean pan and over medium high heat, finish cooking the chicken and allow the sauce to thicken.

 What to serve with General Tso’s Chicken

 Typically this chicken is served over a bed of white rice and a side of steamed broccoli.
 We also love to add freshly chopped chives or scallions and sesame seeds as a garnish.

 1teaspoonred pepper flakes(or more for extra spice)

 Place the chicken pieces in a medium bowl.

 Mix the cornstarch, salt, ginger, garlic powder and pepper in a small bowl.
 Then add this to the chicken and mix well to combine, completely covering the chicken.
 Allow the chicken to rest for at least 5 minutes while the oil heats.

 Add a ½ inch of oil to a frying pan and warm it over medium high heat.